 If you choose a lead generation firm truly set on delivering value instead of just an excess of leads, they will keep you in the loop on your campaign progress and how to improve.
-For example, we hold weekly continuous improvement meetings with our clients to touch base on what’s working and ensure our strategies are aligned.
+For example, we hold continuous improvement meetings with our clients regularly to touch base on what’s working and ensure our strategies are aligned.

 11. Do you want strategic insights from your outreach data?

 Outsourcing to a reputable lead generation agency can provide you with experienced reps who recognize how their efforts can be improved.

 With a deep understanding of the client’s strategy and buyer persona, firms with month-to-month contracts like EBQ are much more able and willing to work with their clients to identify trends in data and determine if the outreach strategy should be adjusted.

 With the vast number of lead generation companies existing today, it can be difficult to find one that gives you the most value for your dollar.
 If you’re looking for inexpensive leads fast, then pay-per-lead or pay-for-performance might be an acceptable option for you.

 Pay-as-you-go lead generation services can be effective for companies looking for a large volume of cheap leads, but it’s hard to say there’s zero risk involved on the client’s side.

 If you want sustainable value for your sales pipeline, go with a firm that delivers qualified leads who actually demonstrate a need and readiness for your offering.
 Avoid value loss down the line by investing in lead generation experts who are driven by value instead of just volume.